 On June 6, 1944, Wing Commander Mannifrank Brown led No. 127 Wing advance party in large boats across the Channel.
 The men carried equipment and materials for constructing an Advanced Landing Ground (ALG) just beyond Juno Beach.
-Despite losing most of their equipment to German U-boats during the crossing, W/C Brown helped establish B-2, the first operational allied ALG in Normandy,by June 9, 1944.
+One of the Wing’s landing craft containing mostly communications equipment was sunk with casualties by German E-boats during the crossing.
+W/C Brown helped establish B-2, the first operational allied ALG in Normandy by June 9, 1944.

 Before leaving the shores of England on D-Day, June 6, 1944, W/C Brown and the men of No. 127 Wing were assigned a life preserver and overnight pack for the invasion.
 This standard-issue helmet also protected Brown.

-During the crossing No. 127 Wing lost most of their equipment to German U-Boat attacks,which sunk their vessels.
-This danger from the underwater attack was just one reason W/C Brown,and the 127th received these life preservers.
+During the crossing No. 127 Wing lost one landing craft containing mostly communications equipment to German E-Boat attacks, which sunk their vessel with casualties.
+This danger from the underwater attack was just one reason W/C Brown and the 127th received these life preservers.